Trendyol/go-dcp-couchbase/README.md

 ## Contributing

-Go Couchbase Connect Couchbase is always open for direct contributions.
+Go Dcp Couchbase is always open for direct contributions.
 For more information please check our [Contribution Guideline document](./CONTRIBUTING.md).

 ## License